-You may not need to explain the exact nature of the illness to people, especially if they’re not going to come into contact with the sufferer themselves.
-Where you do need to talk about the eating disorder specifically, the information on our website may help the person you’re talking to understand more about eating disorders.
+Eating disorders, and mental illnesses in general, are often surrounded by stigma and misconceptions.
+This may make telling people that someone close to you is suffering more difficult.
+In some cases, you may not need to explain the exact nature of the illness to other people, especially if they are not likely to meet your loved one.
+However, when it is important to let people know about the eating disorder, the information on our website may help the person you’re talking to understand more about eating disorders.

-Once people are aware of the situation, you might find they have questions about your wellbeing and that of the person with the eating disorder.
-You could ask someone else to keep people updated if this becomes difficult for you.
+Once people are aware of the situation, you might find they have questions about your wellbeing and that of your loved one.
+If this becomes difficult for you or feels overwhelming, you could ask someone else to keep people updated; it is important to do what feels manageable to you.
 If there are people who want to help but whose close involvement is not appropriate, you could ask for their help with day-to-day tasks.
+This could also involve asking for help with a sibling or child or young person where applicable, for example, giving them a lift to a club they attend, or taking them to the cinema for some time away from home.

 If you’re caring for someone full-time, it’s vital to set aside time for yourself.
 This may be somewhere that friends and family can help.
 If you’re sharing primary care responsibilities with someone else, you could take it in turns to have some time off.
 If there’s no one around to take over your role, a carers’ organisation such as the Carers Trust might be able to help.
 You can see their details below.